sergiorosendo/tibia_nodie/README.md

 ## Main Features

 ### Auto Healer
-*NoDie* will track your health and mana bar to take the proper action to keep your character safe.
-It will always take the least expensive action for your current situation, so it allows you to focus on your hunting while you wasting less resources.
+*NoDie* will track your health and mana bars to take the proper action in order to keep your character safe.
+It will always take the least expensive action for your current situation, so it allows you to focus on your hunting while wasting less resources.

 Use *healer_config.ini* to set up your preferences.